marco262/my_wiki/data/onednd/class/sorcerer.md

 **Creating Spell Slots.** As a Bonus Action, you can transform unexpended Sorcery Points into one spell slot.
 The Creating Spell Slots table shows the cost of creating a spell slot of a given level, and it lists the minimum Sorcerer level you must be to create a slot.
 You can create a spell slot no higher in level than 5.

-Any spell slot you create with this feature vanishes when you finish a Long Rest.
+Any spell slot you create with this feature vanishes when you finish a [[glossary:Long Rest]].

 #### Creating Spell Slots